floehopper/rails-on-nix/README.md

 * Multiple Rails apps requiring different versions of Bundler.

-* Multiple Rails apps requiring different versions of PostgreSQL and MySQL.

 * Investigate using direnv/lorri in conjunction with nix to seamlessly move between different Rails app directories.
 See: https://github.com/direnv/direnv/wiki/Nix.

 * Investigate using Nix home-manager to provide a more generic environment on the VM to create the Rails app, i.e. run `rails new`.